 The Cross Valley Transport Connections (previously known, in part, as the Cross Valley Link) intends to divert through-traffic away from the Petone foreshore with a better connection between SH2 and Seaview/Gracefield, Petone parts of Lower Hutt, Eastern Bays and Wainuiomata.

 Currently travel times along The Esplanade are unpredictable.
-NZTA’s travel time surveys showed that there is a low average speed when travelling during peak and that it includes a number of stops and starts.
-This transport performance negatively impacts the Petone Foreshore and is considered to be detrimental for Petone.
+Waka Kotahi’s surveys s reveal there is a low average speed when travelling during peak times, with lots of stops and starts.
+This negatively impacts the foreshore area, making it detrimental for Petone.

 Lower Hutt would be better prepared for crashes, road accidents (spills) and construction works.